Summer camp scholarships available for caregivers' grandchildren

 Serving the High Country since 2008, the organization provides valuable support, resources and information to those who have taken on the responsibility of surrogate parenting due to the absence of the biological parents.

-Realizing that many of you have concerns for the safety and wellbeing of your grandchildren at all times, and especially during the summer months, HCC would like to help you by providing summer camp opportunities.
+Realizing that many of caregivers have concerns for the safety and wellbeing of their grandchildren at all times, and especially during the summer months, HCC would like to help by providing summer camp opportunities.

 Thanks to a partnership with The Kennedy-Herterich Foundation, the organization desires to help children have a safe and fun summer experience through a new program known as “Coach’s Kids.”